 after a fairly good run, I ordered the same machine in its newer incarnation and had it delivered.
 Of course, it had been "improved."
 Now, when it

-piercingly loud the beeping is, and I used to go out and leave a load of washing on so that it was ready when I got home!
-I won't dwell on all the other
+how piercingly loud the beeping is, and I used to go out and leave a load of washing on so that it was ready when I got home!
+I won't dwell on all

-whether the moon is in the ascendant etc. Basically, unless you have more time to spare than it would take to paint the whole house
+base, whether the moon is in the ascendant etc. Basically, unless you have more time to spare than it would take to paint the whole house it is

-it is almost impossible to work out what a tin of paint actually costs until it is all coloured up and too late.
-Is it better to buy 4
+almost impossible to work out what a tin of paint actually costs until it is all coloured up and too late.
+Is it better to buy 4 litres because it's

 Two litres oil based full gloss enamel paint for doors=$44.61